 How Long Does Court-Ordered Rehab Last?

-You might see programs that last 30, 60, or 90 days days while researching rehab options.
-However, your stay in rehab will vary depending on factors like disease severity, your mental and physical health, and any prior treatment you’ve undergone.
+You might see programs that last 30 days, 60 days, or 90 days days while researching rehab options.
+However, the length of your stay in rehab will vary depending on factors like disease severity, your mental and physical health, and any prior treatment you’ve undergone.
 Studies show that better outcomes are associated with treatment programs lasting 90 days or longer and that legal pressure can assist in improving retention rates.16

 Find a Rehab Center

 If you or someone you know has been struggling with a substance use disorder, American Addiction Centers can help you find the treatment you need.
-Call 1-888-744-0069 Our admissions navigators are available to help 24/7 to discuss your drug and alcohol addiction treatment options and your path to recovery.
+Call for free at .
+Our admissions navigators are available 24/7 to discuss your drug and alcohol addiction treatment options and help you start on the path to recovery.